TeachersFirst's September 11 Resources

 Grades6 to 12

 In the ClassroomIf you teach or even discuss civil rights, the First Amendment and its freedoms and ideals, current events, or the presidential elections be sure to look at the lessons provided here.
 The lessons will also help you show students how to tell facts from opinions in current events.
 Use ideas from the lesson plans to supplement your current teaching materials.
 Enhance learning and challenge small groups of students to create an infographic sharing their learning from the notes they took during a lesson.
 Use Infogram, reviewed here, to construct the infographic.
 If you plan on using one of the EdCollections ask students to enhance and extend their learning and develop a multimedia presention using Presentious, reviewed here, or an interactive poster with a tool like Genially, reviewed here, for one of the suggested Extension Activities.

 GradesK to 12

-In the ClassroomCheck the teacher lesson plans for ideas. the plans range from kindergarten to grade 12.
+In the ClassroomCheck the teacher lesson plans for ideas.
+The plans range from kindergarten to grade 12.
 Incorporate some of the interactives as part of your class commemoration of September 11.
 Have students record their own video or audio interviews.
 Try Spreaker, reviewed here, with adults who recall the day and add them to a class or school wiki memorial.
 Add a Speakpipe widget, reviewed here, to your wiki page so visitors can add their own recollections.
-If you do not have time to spend more than one class period on 9/11, Teach and Learn will provide rich experiences and material for discussion.
+If you do not have time to spend more than one class period on 9/11, the 9/11 Memorial & Museum will provide rich experiences and material for discussion.
 Be sure to allow your students time to talk and ask questions about this disturbing day in history.

 Grades5 to 12